How the New Platform Works in the Real World…

-For 2018, BRP introduced a new Sea Doo platform for its RXT, GTX and Wake Pro models.
-Word has it that many dealers quickly sold out of these next generation watercraft, so now the question is: how did the new Sea Doo platform do in the real world?
+In 2018, BRP introduced a new Sea Doo platform for its RXT, GTX and Wake Pro models.
+Word has it that many dealers quickly sold out of these next generation watercraft, so now the question are: How did the new Sea Doo platform do in the real world?
 And what is it right for you on the 2019 Sea Doo models?

 As a touring rider, I can only speak to how it works for me and my kind of riding.
 On Sea Doo tours, I’m looking for ride comfort and easy handling.
 Reliable power for long distance cruising, decent fuel economy and lots of storage space also top my must-have list.

 So you are fully aware of where I’m coming from for this review, note that I mostly ride solo, not 2-up.
 I don’t do much wave jumping, trick riding or any tow sports.
 And I’ve been riding a Sea Doo GTX S 155 with suspension for almost a decade, so I’m not thrilled with losing that cushioned ride.

 However, you may have different family needs or priorities for your riding style.
 Never the less, I hope my comments help if you’re considering a new Sea Doo platform watercraft.
-All that having been said, here’s my reaction so far to the new Sea Doo platform as compared to my 2017 GTX S 155…
+All that having been said, here’s my reaction so far to the new Sea Doo platform as compared to 2017 models…

 New Sea Doo Platform Touchdowns

 These are the features and benefits on the new Sea Doo platform that I’ve found most useful as a touring rider.
 I want to emphasize that several of these are major game-changers for touring riders like me.
-In my opinion, they make this new watercraft the best available on the market for Sea Doo touring.
+In my opinion, they make this new watercraft the best available on the market for Sea Doo touring in 2019.

 Exceptional Ride Quality

-There’s no doubt the new ST3 hull on my 2018 GTX 155 does a noticeably better job than the S3 hull it replaces.
+There’s no doubt the new ST3 hull on my 2018 GTX 155 did a noticeably better job than the S3 hull it replaces.
 It delivers greater stability at rest, a steadier ride in choppy water, and improved wave penetration thanks to its deep V design.